How to Prepare Your Family For Back to School and Business

 The Business Side

 Here is another excellent place to start a list.
 If you have been on reduced hours in order to spend time with the family, this is a great time to start another list of things you have to do once everyone is safely back in school on the first day.
-Don’t expect miracles in the first couple days; it is almost inevitable that problems will occur.
+Don’t expect miracles in the first couple of days; it is almost inevitable that problems will occur.
 Lunches left at home to first day nerves, many things will crop up that need your attention.
 Be realistic with your time planning and leave anything not urgent until the second half of the week, or even until week two of school.
 Most parentpreneurs will tell you that work, school, and home are the biggest juggling act ever but when you love what you do, so worth it.